 June 30-July 4

-Since 1929, families have gathered to celebrate Independence Day with this Asheville tradition.
-The four-day party begins with a fish fry, and continues through the 4th of July with a parade, family entertainment, contests and lots more food.
-The grand finale of the festival is a spectacular firework show.
+Since 1929, families have gathered to celebrate Independence Day with this Ashville tradition.
+The five-day party begins with a fish fry and continues through the 4th with a parade, family entertainment, contests and plenty more food.
+The grand finale is a fireworks show.

 Huron River Fest